On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

-Our proofs will show that the computational problem of the operator norm or numerical radius of any $A\in\Omega_{\mathrm{B}}$ lies in $\Sigma_1^A$.
-Hence we can easily get an upper bound (that may not be sharp) for $\Xi_r(A)$ in one limit.
-If an operator lies in $\Omega_g$ with $g(x)=x$, then it is well known that the convex hull of the spectrum is equal to the closure of the numerical range (the operator is convexoid) \cite{orland1964class} and hence the computational problem lies in $\Sigma_1^A$.
-One might expect that the computation of $\Xi_r(A)$ is strictly easier than that of the spectrum, particularly in light of Gelfand's famous formula $\Xi_r(A)=\lim_{n\rightarrow\infty}\|A^n\|^{\frac{1}{n}}$ However, the following shows that this intuition is false in general and only occurs if an operator is convexoid.
-Controlling the resolvent via a function $g$ as in \ref{control_resolvent} makes the problem easier than the general $\Omega_{\mathrm{B}}$, but is not sufficient to reduce the SCI of the problem to $1$.
+We begin with a very simple geometric feature of the spectrum.
+The spectral radius, $r(A)$, of a bounded operator $A$ is the supremum of the absolute values of members of the spectrum, which is attained.
+Spectral radii commonly appear in applications involving stability analysis.
+We set $\Xi_r(A):=r(A)$ and make the following initial observations: \begin{itemize} \item[(i)] One can easily show that the computational problem of the operator norm of any $A\in\Omega_{\mathrm{B}}$ lies in $\Sigma_1^A$.
+Hence, since $r(A)\leq \left\|A\right\|$, we can easily get an upper bound for $\Xi_r(A)$ in one limit.
+Of course, if $A$ is not normal, this upper bound may not agree with $\Xi_r(A)$. \item[(ii)] If an operator lies in $\Omega_g$ with $g(x)=x$, then the convex hull of the spectrum is equal to the closure of the numerical range (recall that the numerical range is $\{\langle Ax,x\rangle:\|x\|=1\}$) \cite{orland1964class}.
+Such operators are known as convexoid and the problem of computing $\Xi_r(A)$ for such operators lies in $\Sigma_1^A$. \item[(iii)] In light of Gelfand's famous formula $\Xi_r(A)=\lim_{n\rightarrow\infty}\|A^n\|^{\frac{1}{n}}$, one might expect that the computation of $\Xi_r(A)$ is strictly easier in the sense of the SCI hierarchy than that of the spectrum. \end{itemize}

+The following shows that the intuition in (iii) is misguided in general, and only occurs if an operator is convexoid as in (ii).
+Computing $\Xi_r(A)$ is just as hard as computing the spectrum for the class $\Omega_{\mathrm{B}}$.
+Controlling the resolvent via a function $g$ as in \eqref{control_resolvent} makes the problem easier in the sense of SCI hierarchy than the general class $\Omega_{\mathrm{B}}$, but is not sufficient to reduce the SCI of the problem to $1$.